octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.29 - 2025-09-22 =
+* Added the ability to choose which field to use in Facebook exports as unique ID; post ID or reference number entered into Houzez
+* Added support for THB currency in Facebook exports
+* Added support for 'land' properties in REAXML feeds
+* Updated PropertyFinder import format to import yearly price and size

 = 2.5.28 - 2025-09-09 =
 * Added support for importing properties from Behomes